jdoleary/Spellmasons/docs/TasksCurrent.md

 - potion desync still occurring (maybe fix this in today's update and wait to publish the card refactor)
   - potion mismatches should trigger because that means that one client at least saw it
   - test changing potion ids and make sure they sync
+- validate:
+  - if player client disconnects and reconnects mid game it should restore their vision to game view
 ## Delayed
 - Rework spells to use unit ids instead of coordinates which will often miss if there is a desync
   - all animate functions should have a built in race timeout where they are invoked